Young voters' enthusiasm for Democrats waned during midterms

 In Nevada’s race for governor, Democratic incumbent Steve Sisolak was defeated with support for his party among voters under 45 at 54%, somewhat lagging Biden’s 61% support in 2020.
 The same pattern occurred in New Hampshire: 43% for Democrat Tom Sherman vs. 59% for Biden.
 There, Republican Gov. Chris Sununu was easily reelected.

-Cristina Tzintzún Ramirez, president of NextGen America, a progressive organization that works to mobilize young voters, said the group contacted 90% of eligible voters between the ages of 18 and 35 in Pennsylvania, calling, texting or seeing them in person on college campuses.
-VoteCast showed that 34% of Pennsylvania voters ages 18 to 29 said they were exclusively contacted on behalf of the statewide Democratic candidates, more than older voters.

-Tzintzún Ramirez said young voters reported being most concerned about the economy and racial justice, at least until after the Supreme Court overturned the landmark Roe v.
-Wade decision in June.
-After that, she said, “Abortion surged to the front.”

-VoteCast found that about half of young voters in some of the most competitive states said the Roe reversal had a major impact on their decision to turn out.
+VoteCast found that about half of young voters in some of the most competitive states said the Supreme Court’s Roe v.
+Wade reversal had a major impact on their decision to turn out.
 In Michigan, where an amendment to constitutionally protect abortion rights in the state passed on Election Day, about half of voters under 45 said they were “angry” about Roe being overturned.

 VoteCast found that 36% of all voters under 45 identify as progressive Democrats, compared with 20% of older voters.
-It also showed that younger voters — particularly those under 30 — were especially likely to say that immigrants help more than hurt the U.S. and that racism in the country is a very serious problem.
+It also showed that younger voters — particularly those under 30 — were especially likely to say racism in the U.S. is a very serious problem.